 - Youth Guidance

-As the research partner and convener of this Collaborative, Chapin Hall brings considerable experience helping organizations design effective policies, strategies and programs that deliver results.
+As the research partner and convener of this Youth Data Collaborative, Chapin Hall brings considerable experience helping organizations design effective policies, strategies and programs that deliver results.
 Dr. Nick Mader, a Senior Researcher at Chapin Hall, brings his experience in analyzing linked administrative data to understand how youth experience—and are influenced by—many institutions and supports in the community.
 Researcher Aida Pacheco-Applegate develops novel analysis and supports for partners in interpreting and using their data.
-Associate Policy Analyst Jenna Chapman serves as a dedicated liaison to the partners to identify and coordinate both individual and common efforts, and Project Associate Aaron Ortega supports the building of linked data systems and the development of applications for data display and visualization.
+Associate Policy Analyst Jenna Chapman serves as a dedicated liaison to the partners to identify and coordinate both individual and common efforts.

 One recent result of Collaborative work was an analysis of Chicago Public Library’s Teacher in the Library program.
 Chapin Hall analysis found that this growing program was reaching its target population—the youth most in need of tutoring as defined by test scores and income categories.

-Email us to learn more about the Chapin Hall Collaborative.
+Email us to learn more about the Youth Data Collaborative at Chapin Hall.